 QUESTION: Look at this statement: “We need those individuals to come forward and help us target the small group of individuals who are responsible for the majority of the crimes in the West Shore, states Sgt.
 Raj Sandhu.”

 ANSWER: Do you see the implication in here?
-The RCMP is trying to tell you that crime is not widespread in Langford and the West Shore, that it is just a few people that are causing all the problems.
-If that is true, and most of the crime comes from a “small group”, the RCMP must know who all the offenders are or else it wouldn’t know that it is a “small group”.
+The RCMP is trying to tell you that crime is not widespread in Langford and the West Shore.
+They want you to believe that it is just a few people that are causing all the problems.
+If that is true, and most of the crime comes from a “small group”, the RCMP must know who all the offenders are.
+Otherwise it wouldn’t know that it is a “small group”.
 That being the case, why does the RCMP need the public’s help in identifying and targeting these individuals?
 They should already be targeted through the “relentless fashion” with which the Crime Reduction Unit is “aggressively targeting those individuals by conducting frequent curfew checks, surveillance, bar walks…”

 GIVE THE RCMP MORE HELP